 Mills College is located in the urban setting of Oakland, California, less than an hour from San Francisco.

-If you want to see Mills College for yourself, plan a visit.
+If you would like to see Mills College for yourself, be sure to plan a visit!
 The best way to reach campus is to take Interstate 580 to Oakland, or book a flight to the nearest airport, Oakland International.

 You can also take a virtual campus tour to get a sense of what Mills College and Oakland are like without leaving home.